czarek7711/hoot/README.md

 * Hagane - The Final Conflict
 * Hiouden: Mamono-tachi to no Chikai
 * Honkaku Shougi: Fuuunji Ryuuou
-* Hourai Gakuen no Bouken!: Tenkousei Scramble
 * Ihatovo Monogatari
-* King of Dragons, The
-* Kirby Super Star
-* Legend of The Mystical Ninja, The
 * Legend of Zelda, The - A Link to the Past
 * Live A Live
-* Mario Paint
 * Mega Man & Bass [Rockman & Forte]
 * Mega Man X
 * Mega Man X2